 Whatever format it takes – five or six numbers, bonus ball or not – Mississippi’s new Lotto is certain to be easy to play and will finally mean that residents of the state will no longer have to travel miles to play their favorite lottery games.

-Any details about the Mississippi Lottery and its bill will be released to the public after Gov. Bryant successfully stopped the governmental corporation that will set up and oversee the lottery being exempt from the Public Records Act and Open Meetings Act.
+Details about the Mississippi Lottery and the bill that enabled it were released to the public after Gov. Bryant successfully stopped the Mississippi Lottery Corporation (MLC) from being exempt from the Public Records Act and Open Meetings Act.
 It took a while for the exemption to be tossed and after it eventually was, Gov. Bryant was commended for taking that stance and trying to improve transparency in the government.

 We will bring you more information about Mississippi Lotto as it is announced, and we’ll have all the latest Lotto numbers right here once the game is up and running.
-For now, you can visit the Powerball and MegaMillions pages on this website to find out how you can play those popular multi-state games right away.
+For now, you can visit the Powerball and MegaMillions pages on this website to find out how you can play those popular multi-state games in Mississippi.

 $1 Million Sweet Spot